Temple for Sri Anjana Devi-Sri Anjaneya at Sri Hanuman's birth place

 Sesha and Garuda Hills

-Seshachalam Hills, hilly ranges of the Eastern Ghats, are in the southern part of India in Andhra Pradesh state.
+Seshachalam Hills, the hilly ranges of the Eastern Ghats, is in the southern part of India in Andhra Pradesh state.
 They are bounded by the Rayalaseema uplands in the west and northwest and the Nandyal Valley (formed by the Kunderu River) in the northeast.

-Ahobilam is near Nandyal (about 60 kms.) which is located in Kurnool district of Andhra Pradesh in the hills known as Garudadri of the Eastern Ghats and is about 250 KM northwest of Tirupati.
+Ahobilam is near Nandyal (about 60 km.) which is located in the Kurnool district of Andhra Pradesh in the hills known as Garudadri of the Eastern Ghats and is about 250 KM northwest of Tirupati.
 There are nine temples for Lord Nrishimha in this hill range.
-There is also a temple for Lord Narasimha known as Sri Prahalada Varadhan in the base of the hill. [more about Ahobilam]
+There is also a temple for Lord Narasimha known as Sri Prahalada Varadhan at the base of the hill. [more about Ahobilam]

 Tirupati and Ahobilam are part of Eastern Ghats.
-It is believed that the Eastern Ghats forms a picturesque divinity of great serpent, Sri Adisesha, with its hood at Tirumala, its middle at Ahobilam and its tail - end portion - at Srisailam.
-Therefore all these three places are considered most sacred and in Tirumala we have abode of Sri Venkateswara, at Ahobilam that of Lord Nava Narasimha and at Srisailam Lord Maligarjuna.
+It is believed that the Eastern Ghats form a picturesque divinity of the great serpent, Sri Adisesha, with its hood at Tirumala, its middle at Ahobilam, and its tail-end portion - at Srisailam.
+Therefore all these three places are considered the most sacred and in Tirumala we have the abode of Sri Venkateswara, at Ahobilam that of Lord Nava Narasimha, and at Srisailam Lord Maligarjuna.

 Seven Hills - Seshachalam